Los Angeles Free Press: Attempted revivals

+1989

+In 1989, a Los Angeles County resident by the name of José B. Viloria Jr., M.D., registered the Los Angeles Free Press as a California Stock Corporation with the Secretary of State of California, listing the company's principal address in San Dimas.
+The permit expired, however, in 1992, and it does not appear that anything resulted from this venture.

+1999 revival

+"In 1998, spurned on by the November elections, Kunkin resurrected the Free Press.
+The revival was short-lived."

 2005 revival

-On 13 September 2005, the premier issue of a revived Los Angeles Free Press was published and distributed, again spearheaded by Art Kunkin, albeit with an entirely new staff.
-The revived publication's slogan was "We're Back.
+In 2005, Kunkin spearheaded a successful revival of the Los Angeles Free Press, albeit with an entirely new staff.
+On 13 September 2005, the premier issue of the revived Freep was published and distributed — the revived publication's slogan was "We're Back.
 The True alternative to the corporate-controlled media."
 The print version was published in the original five-column format with the "screamer" headlines of old.
 It included both current and vintage content in both the articles and ads.
 The look of the paper was true to its original format.

 The new version of the Freep was embodied with a constant online presence and with separate sites for politics and music, as well as "pop-ups" of print editions — as when it was distributed without warning at nearly 100 locations within L.A. — as well as in New York, Washington, D.C., and Atlanta.

 The new Free Press embodied many of the same independent ideals and beliefs of the original paper.
 It covered politics, health (including natural and/or holistic), spirituality, literature, media, food, and community issues.
 The Los Angeles Free Press was always intended to be a catalyst for social change.
 The paper took a stand against the Iraq War.
 The basis of the paper's beliefs was that names and locations may have changed but the issues concerning personal rights and the action of an unjust war were the same as during the Vietnam War era.

 Later, the Free Press gave Tom Hayden a lifetime achievement award for his efforts as an activist, both in his private life and during his 18 years in politics.

 Steven M. Finger became the publisher of The Los Angeles Free Press in late 2006/early 2007.
 Finger also owned and managed AP&G, the paper's marketing arm.

 The revived Los Angeles Free Press went out of business in 2007, although Finger kept the website LosAngelesFreePress.com active, with archives of past editions available to view for historical reference and/or research.

 Art Kunkin died in Joshua Tree, California on April 30, 2019, at the age of 91.